aidin36/beneath-a-binary-sky/doc/source/index.rst

 Beneath a Binary Sky is a programming game.
 It means, players are not humans, but programs.
 Gamer writes a program (a robot) and set it to live on a simulated world.
 The goal of each robot is to live longer, and produce more childern.

 Unlike most of similar games out there, Beneath a Binary Sky is a peaceful world.
-The goal is not to kill other robots and prove that you're the strongest, rather it about co-operating to make a better living, a better world.
+The goal is not to kill other robots and prove that you're the strongest, rather it's about co-operating to make a better living, a better world.

 ..
 TODO: An image that shows a robot and a plant, and it should note that "robots should cultivate in order to make food".

-Beneath a Binary Sky can be used as a tool for researching in Artificial Intelligence (specially Intelligence Agent), or simply as a high level game for programmers.
+Beneath a Binary Sky can be used as a tool for researching in Artificial Intelligence (specially Intelligent Agent), or simply as a high level game for programmers.

 Outstanding Features
 --------------------

 * Each robot is controlled by a separate process which communicates with the server through network.
 Thus, robots can be written in any language, on any platform.

-* Robots can clone themselves (producing children).
+* Robots can re-produce children.

 * All of the rules of the world is configurable.